Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Make Camp.md

 Unlike most moves, you will not roll + a stat.
 Instead, you roll +supply.
 This represents your access to provisions and gear.
 Huddling in your cloak on the cold ground is a different experience than a warm fire, good food, and a dry tent.

 On a strong hit, choose two from the list.
 You may not select a single option more than once.
 On a weak hit, choose one.
-If you recuperate or partake, you can also apply those benefits to your companions (NPC assets—see page 39).
+If you recuperate or partake, you can also apply those benefits to [[Asset Types|companion asset].

 If you are traveling with allies, only one of you makes this roll for the group.
 Each of you may then choose your own benefits on a strong or weak hit.
 On a miss, you gain no benefits of your downtime.
 Perhaps you suffered